 Inspect the spark plug for damage or excessive buildup on the plug.
 I prefer to change them out annually.
 It is a pretty inexpensive item to replace for the season so you don’t have to worry about an old spark plug being the cause of a starting or running problem.

-Replace the Fuel Filter & Inspect Fuel Lines on a Cub Cadet Zero Turn Mower
+7. Replace the Fuel Filter & Inspect the Fuel Lines

 Gasoline can break down causing a gummy deposit that can clog the fuel filter and fuel lines.
 Dirty fuel is another reason why your fuel filter can become plugged restricting fuel flow.
 Replace the fuel filter and inspect the fuel lines for leaks.